Used Car: 2012 Audi A7 Review

 Other Cars to Consider

 Reviewers wrote that the 2012 Mercedes-Benz E-Class has a beautiful interior and a very spacious rear seat.
-They said the V8-powered E550 is incredibly fast, and the E-Class has an excellent reliability rating.
+They also said the V8-powered E550 is incredibly fast.

 Automotive journalists noted that the 2012 Jaguar XF is one of the most fun-to-drive cars in the class, with a powerful standard V8 engine, athletic handling and accurate, nicely weighted steering.
 They were also impressed with its opulent interior and large trunk.